penwern/curate-documentation/docs/documentation.markdown

 </div>

-Clicking on any file or folder in Curate will summon the metadata panel in the object information area.
+Clicking on any file or folder in Curate will open the metadata panel in the object information area.
 The Curate metadata panel comes with simple 15 field Dublin Core and 26 field ISAD(G) schemas built in.
 Any additional standardised or customized schemas can be supported upon request.
 There is also a field